Training Philosophy

 Rhythm 200s.

-Rhythm 200s are a more unique aspect to my training philosophy.
-I love how they get one’s legs moving while also promoting recovery.
-The purpose of rhythm 200s is to shake some of the lactic acid out of the legs by stimulating blood flow to the muscles.
-They also loosen up the legs for the next workout.
-On one easy run each week, I suggest my athletes complete their rhythms during the last two miles of their run.
-Rhythm 200s are an alteration of fast and slow 200m segments.
+Rhythm 200s are designed to get one’s legs moving while also promoting recovery.
+Rhythm 200s are an alteration of fast and slow 200m segments, totaling 2 miles.
 This is the equivalent of 8 fast segments and 8 slower segments.
 The fast segments are meant to be between 10k and half-marathon pace and the slow segments at easy pace.
 Rhythms are not meant to feel like a hard workout, just a way of loosening up the legs and getting in some turnover.
 If they feel hard, then you are going too fast.
-You can run the rhythms on a track, as 0.12-0.13 segments using GPS, or as 40-60 second pick-ups.
+You can run the rhythms on a track (1/2 lap), as ~0.13 segments using GPS, or as 40-60 second pick-ups.
+The purpose of rhythm 200s is to shake some of the lactic acid out of the legs by stimulating blood flow to the muscles.
+They also loosen up the legs for the next workout.
+On one easy run each week, I suggest my athletes complete their rhythms during the last two miles of their run.

 |